Lalu Yadav shifted from director’s bungalow to paying ward after his alleged phone call to BJP MLA

 Prasad said the hospital’s administration decided to bring the RJD chief back to the paying ward to make proper arrangements for his treatment.
 “The new director is now staying in the RIMS [Rajendra Institute of Medical Sciences] guest house and waiting for the bungalow to be vacated,” he added.
 The bungalow was vacant when the former Union minister was shifted there.

-Unidentified officials said that Yadav’s alleged phone call to BJP MLA Lalan Kumar Paswan on Tuesday was the real reason behind the decision of the hospital’s administration.
+Unidentified officials said that Yadav’s alleged phone call to BJP MLA Lalan Kumar Paswan on Tuesday was the real reason for the hospital administration’s decision to move the leader.
 The official said the prison administration was directed to take strict action against the RJD chief.

 Inspector General of Prisons Birendra Bhushan said that the jail administration did not take the decision to shift Yadav, according to the Hindustan Times.
 On the inquiry ordered by the Jharkhand government into the alleged phone call, Bhushan said that he was yet to receive a report on it.